Sutherland and Caithness Railway: Sutherland and Caithness

 The Wick line stopped at the town boundary of Wick, and the Thurso branch at the edge of town, without giving access to Wick harbour or Scrabster pier.
 Joseph Mitchell had criticised the fact.
 Once again the Duke of Sutherland supplied money: he put £60,000 into the new line, and the Highland Railway guaranteed £50,000.
 Not one shareholder came from Wick.
 At this point, 7,603 shares had been issued, at a value of £76,030.

 Between 400 and 560 men were employed in each main section, many being local or from elsewhere in Sutherland.
 They departed so far from the conventional image of the railway navvy as to combine among themselves to pay for a preacher to come on Sunday.
 In order to provide accommodation for them, the planned houses for isolated surfacemen were built early.

 During the construction, there were immense tracts of soft peat moss to contend with from the County March to Dorrery, a distance of 12 miles.

 The first train to traverse the new railway from end to end was the duke's.
 He drove his own locomotive Dunrobin into the new station at Wick on 9 July 1874, two days after the last rails had been laid.
 The Provost and a few local worthies turned out to greet him, but it was a somewhat restrained reception for 'they do not in their corporate or personal capacity hold a single £10 share of the railway among them'.

 His train then went to Thurso, where a crowd estimated at three thousand was waiting, with two bands.
 A banquet had been prepared, at which the duke was a somewhat reluctant guest of honour.
 Sir Tollemache Sinclair had organised a collection to make him a presentation to mark his contribution, but the duke deprecated the notion, saying he had enough silver plate already, and asked that Sir Tollemache's collection be distributed among 'those poor fellows who have borne the burden and the heat of the day in pushing on the works as they have done.
 I refer to the workmen on the line'.

 The line was inspected on 20 July for the Board of Trade by Col. Rich, who declared himself fully satisfied, and opening was set for Tuesday 28 July 1874.
 The first train for the south left Wick at 5.10 a.m. on that day, 'without even a cheer'.
 The number of passengers was estimated at between 70 and 80.

 By August 1874, a month after the opening of the line, the authorised capital was £480,000, comprising £360,000 in Ordinary shares and £119,960 in loans.

 Highland Railway

-The Sutherland and Caithness Railway merged with the Highland Railway on 1 September 1884.
+The Sutherland and Caithness Railway merged with the Highland Railway on 1 September 1884 by the Highland Railway (Northern Lines Amalgamation) Act 1884 (47 & 48 Vict. c. clxxxiv).